 - (12.01) Water Supplies Water supplies will be adequate to serve the demands of the detention facility and should be from an approved existing public supply where possible.
-When an on-site water supply developed, the system shall be constructed, operated, and maintained in accordance with requirements of Chapter 62-550, Florida Administrative Code, to ensure that the water supply is of safe bacteriological and chemical quality.
+When an on-site water supply developed, the system shall be constructed, operated, and maintained in accordance with requirements of Chapter 62-550, Florida Administrative Code, to insure that the water supply is of safe bacteriological and chemical quality.
 Routine water samples shall be submitted to determine that the quality of the water does not deteriorate. - (12.02) Food Service Food supplies must be obtained from approved sources and be prepared and served in approved facilities in a safe and sanitary manner as prescribed by Chapter 64E-11, Florida Administrative Code.
 If prepared food is catered from outside sources, it too must comply with Chapter 64E-11, Florida Administrative Code. - (12.03) Sanitary Systems, Facilities and Fixtures - (a) All sewage and liquid waste shall be disposed of into an approved public sewerage system, if available.
 The disposal system shall meet requirements stated in 381.0065, Florida State Statutes. - (b) All plumbing shall comply with requirements stated in 153, Florida State Statutes. - (c) Drinking water shall be accessible to all inmates.
 Common drinking cups are prohibited. - (d) Plumbing fixtures such as toilets, water fountains, and sinks shall be constructed of smooth nonabsorbent easily cleanable material and kept in good repair.
 Penal or security type fixtures may be used if construction meets the above requirements.
-If conventional toilets are installed, they shall be equipped with open front seats. - (e) Mop sinks or curbed areas where floor drains equipped with hot and cold running water shall be available in convenient locations throughout the facility for the proper disposal of cleaning water and to facilitate cleaning.

-(f) Showers shall have tempered running water under pressure and shall be available for inmates to take showers at least twice weekly (daily access to showers is preferred).
-The hot water supply to the shower shall not exceed 120 degrees Fahrenheit to prevent scalding.

-(g) In secure housing areas there shall be at least one sink and one toilet in each cell.
-Dormitories and multiple occupancy cells shall have at least one toilet and one sink for each twelve (12) inmates or fraction thereof.
-One shower head with tempered water shall be provided for each 16 inmates or fraction thereof to prevent siphonage.
+If conventional toilets are installed, they shall be equipped with open front seats. - (e) Mop sinks or curbed areas where floor drains equipped with hot and cold running water shall be available in convenient locations throughout the facility for the proper disposal of cleaning water and to facilitate cleaning. - (f) Showers shall have tempered running water under pressure and shall be available for inmates to take showers at least twice weekly (daily access to showers is preferred).
+The hot water supply to the shower shall not exceed 120 degrees Fahrenheit to prevent scalding. - (g) In secure housing areas there shall be at least one sink and one toilet in each cell.
+Dormitories and multiple occupancy cells shall have at least one toilet and one sink for each eight (8) inmates or fraction thereof.
+One shower head with tempered water shall be provided for each 16 inmates or fraction thereof. - (h) All floor drains shall be kept clean and equipped with tamper proof drain covers at all times.
+If self-priming floor drains are utilized, proper backflow devices shall be installed to prevent siphonage.
 All floor drain traps shall be kept wet to prevent sewer gas from entering the building.